Want to Overcome procrastination and become super productive?

 Procrastination is a very ordinary word.
 It is the act of putting off today’s task in the hope of tackling it tomorrow.
 This makes completing that task on time harder and sometimes even impossible.
 Because we tend to keep procrastinating until the deadline.

-How Procrastination Effects You?
+How Does Procrastination Effect You?

 Putting off tasks you should be focusing on now can cease your most promising career paths.
 Besides, not only it can reduce the quality of your work but also it makes others not to collaborate with you.
 Plus, it eventually damages your reputation in your industry.